Woman on a ridge in a mountain range.

 Why you’ll love working at HRA:

-• Three comprehensive medical plans to choose from, one with zero cost for employee-only coverage and highly reduced costs for dependent-care coverage.
+• ·Three comprehensive medical plans to choose from, one with zero cost for employee-only coverage and highly reduced costs for dependent-care coverage

-• 401(k) and Roth retirement plans with generous match.
+• 401(k) and Roth retirement plans with generous match

-• A comprehensive Employee Assistance Program (EAP) to support mental health, work-life balance, and overall wellness.
+• A comprehensive Employee Assistance Program (EAP) to support mental health, work-life balance, and overall wellness

 Who you are:

-What you need:
+What you bring:

-• At least 3 years cumulative experience directing fieldwork, with at least 1 year directing fieldwork in Washington.
+• At least 3 years cumulative experience directing fieldwork in the western U.S., including both leading survey and testing/evaluation fieldwork

-• Qualifications meeting SOI standards in archaeology.
+• Meeting SOI qualification standards in archaeology

 You also have:

-• Field proficiency in the use of technology including GPS, online databases, cameras, and computer software.
+• Field proficiency in the use of technology including GPS, online databases, cameras, and computer software

-• Technical writing experience and experience using ethnographies, soils/environmental data, cultural resources reports, SHPO databases, GLO plats, land patents, tax assessments, and other sources.
+• Technical writing experience and experience using ethnographies, soils/environmental data, cultural resources reports, SHPO databases, GLO plats, land patents, tax assessments, and other sources

-• The ability to work in physically challenging environments, in all weather conditions, while carrying field equipment and walking several miles per day across varied terrain.
+• The ability to work in physically challenging environments, in all weather conditions, while carrying field equipment and walking several miles per day across varied terrain

-• The ability to develop and maintain positive relationships by listening and communicating effectively, providing and accepting feedback, and resolving conflict via communication and collaboration.
+• The ability to develop and maintain positive relationships by listening and communicating effectively, providing and accepting feedback, and resolving conflict via communication and collaboration

-• The ability to take direction from project managers and other supervisors and collaborate with team members.
+• The ability to take direction from project managers and other supervisors and collaborate with team members

 Travel: